csanchezarisa/ds-23-24-1-pr2/README.md

   - `bestPortRoute` returns the best route based on the number of ports
   - `bestKmsRoute` returns the best route based on the distance between ports using `MinimumPaths` class algorithm
 - `GraphUtilsTest` test class for GraphUtils class
+- `ShippingLinePR2ExtraTest` to test all uncovered lines of code